Eugene Rotberg

-Eugene Harvey Rotberg (January 19, 1930 – October 6, 2025) was an American lawyer and international investment banker who was an expert on risk taking, interest and exchange rates, financial market regulation, and the role of international development institutions.
-He served as vice president and treasurer of the World Bank from 1968 to 1987, responsible for overall funding and investment operations.
+Eugene Harvey Rotberg, (January 19, 1930 – October 6, 2025) was an American lawyer and international investment banker.
+He was known for his expertise in financial risk management, interest and exchange rates, financial market regulation, and the role of international development institutions.

+Rotberg served as vice president and treasurer of the World Bank from 1968 to 1987, where he was responsible for the institution’s overall funding strategy and investment operations.

 Early career: the Securities and Exchange Commission

-The son of Blanche and Irving Rotberg, Eugene Rotberg was born in Philadelphia on January 19, 1930.
+The son of Blanche and Irving Rotberg, Eugene Rotberg was born in Philadelphia Pennsylvania on January 19, 1930.
 After receiving his law degree from the University of Pennsylvania in 1954 and subsequent service in the U.S. Army, Gene Rotberg joined the U.S. Securities and Exchange Commission (SEC) (1957–1968) as attorney advisor.
 He later became associate director for trading and markets and chief counsel for the Office of Policy Research.
 At the SEC, he was the principal author of the congressionally mandated “Special Study of the Securities Markets” in the early 1960s with respect to the operations of the over-the-counter market and the structure of the securities markets generally.
 In the late 1960s, he conducted public hearings focused on the activities of the major stock exchanges, its members, and investment banking and brokerage firms—particularly with respect to the antitrust implications of their activities and agreements.
 For almost 200 years, the stock exchanges and their members had fixed minimum commissions for transactions on the stock exchanges, which had to be paid by the public (nonmembers).

 The Institutional Investor magazine described his work at the SEC as follows: “In the mid-1960s, he spearheaded the SEC's push to crack open the New York Stock Exchange's (fixed) commission rate schedule.
 It was Rotberg, more than anyone else, who set in motion the forces that would culminate in the complete unfixing of commissions on ‘May Day, May 1, 1975,’ and the dawning of a new competitive era on Wall Street.”

 “At the SEC, Gene had the task of leading the drive to abolish fixed commission rates and caused an uproar on Wall Street the way he grilled the brokerage firms in his career.”